Topological quantum field theory: Original Atiyah–Segal axioms

-The relation to physics
+Relation to physics

 Physically (2) + (4) are related to relativistic invariance while (3) + (5) are indicative of the quantum nature of the theory.

 Σ is meant to indicate the physical space (usually, d = 3 for standard physics) and the extra dimension in Σ × I is "imaginary" time.
 The space Z(Σ) is the Hilbert space of the quantum theory and a physical theory, with a Hamiltonian H, will have a time evolution operator eitH or an "imaginary time" operator e−tH.
-The main feature of topological QFTs is that H = 0, which implies that there is no real dynamics or propagation, along the cylinder Σ × I. However, there can be non-trivial "propagation" (or tunneling amplitudes) from Σ0 to Σ1 through an intervening manifold M with $\partial M = \Sigma^*_0 \cup \Sigma_1$; this reflects the topology of M.
+The main feature of topological QFTs is that H = 0, which implies that there is no real dynamics or propagation along the cylinder Σ × I. However, there can be non-trivial "propagation" (or tunneling amplitudes) from Σ0 to Σ1 through an intervening manifold M with $\partial M = \Sigma^*_0 \cup \Sigma_1$; this reflects the topology of M.

 If ∂M = Σ, then the distinguished vector Z(M) in the Hilbert space Z(Σ) is thought of as the vacuum state defined by M. For a closed manifold M the number Z(M) is the vacuum expectation value.
 In analogy with statistical mechanics it is also called the partition function.

 The reason why a theory with a zero Hamiltonian can be sensibly formulated resides in the Feynman path integral approach to QFT.
 This incorporates relativistic invariance (which applies to general (d + 1)-dimensional "spacetimes") and the theory is formally defined by a suitable Lagrangian—a functional of the classical fields of the theory.
 A Lagrangian which involves only first derivatives in time formally leads to a zero Hamiltonian, but the Lagrangian itself may have non-trivial features which relate to the topology of M.